 - GPSG-UNCC Student Government (Travel Awards) (Supplemental travel grants are also available through the English Department.
 Contact the Director of Graduate Studies for more information)

 - GRE Test Dates

 Hello!
-I’m Sara Eudy, your current EGSA Vice-President.
+I’m Sara Eudy, your current EGSA President.
 I completed my undergrad at UNC Charlotte in Spring of 2017 and decided to stay on another two years for my Master’s in English.
-In addition to being your VP, I’m also the president of the Early Modern Paleography Society, as well as Student Vice President of UNC Charlotte’s chapter of Phi Kappa Phi.
-I watch cooking shows pretty religiously (GBBO has my heart), and I try, and often fail at, cooking recipes in my own kitchen.
+In addition to being your President, I’m also the president of the Early Modern Paleography Society.
+I watch cooking shows pretty religiously, and I try, and often fail at, cooking recipes in my own kitchen.
 I have two cats, Fitz and Binx, way too many books, and an ever-growing vinyl collection.
-If you want to contact me, you can shoot me an email at firstname.lastname@example.org, or stop by the TA Office (290N) in the English Department.
+If you want to contact me, you can shoot me an email at <email@example.com>, or stop by the TA Office (290N) in the English Department.
 Let’s make this a great year!

 Join the Modern Language Association (MLA) ($20 for Graduate Students)